keerthanlalith/Thesis0/README.md

 Given the current state, the autoencoder is used to predict the difference beteween the current state and the next state The autoencoder is tained in a spervised learning manner.
 The current state and diff for training taken from State.npy, Diff.npy [Data](https://github.com/keerthanlalith/Thesis0/tree/main/Data).
 The autoendoer is tested on test data taken from TState.npy, TDiff.npy
+The Autoencoder stucture is defined in the AE.py, with different activation fucntions

+Each auto encoder is trained for 50000 iterations, with batch size of 64, learning rate = 0.00005

-to train the autoencoder, run
+to train an autoencoder, run

 ```Shell
 python ae1.py